KendallHarter/p2996-reflection-playground/README.md

-There's no guarantee that these will continue to build as the compiler continues to advance but by running prepare.sh with the environment variable GUARANTEE_BUILD set to non-zero value, a known safe commit will be used when building Clang.
+There's no guarantee that these will continue to build as the compiler continues to advance but by running prepare.sh with the environment variable `GUARANTEE_BUILD` set to a non-zero value, a known safe commit will be used when building Clang.
 Otherwise the latest commit on the branch p2996 will be used.